High-quality products will leave a lasting impression on your customers.

 Please note that I do not provide 'sworn translations' required by Polish institutions.

 I have been in the translation industry since 1999, starting off as an in-house translator from German into Polish.
 DE→PL remains my main language pair in which, over the years, I have completed a wide variety of projects for both direct clients and translation agencies.
 My second language pair is EN→PL.

 Before going freelance in 2002, I worked as head of the German Language Unit at Lomac LLC, a medium-sized Polish translation and localisation company based in Bydgoszcz (which is now the Polish office of SDL plc).

 In 2016, I established my own business (sole proprietorship, registered for VAT in the EU).

 Prior to that I worked for over a decade as a research assistant at one of the youngest universities in Poland.
-My teaching included German language at levels B2-C2, specialized lectures in Linguistics, as well as courses in Literary Translation and Technical Translation with CAT-Tools.*
+My teaching included German language at advanced level (C1—C2), specialized lectures in Linguistics, as well as courses in Literary Translation and Technical Translation with CAT-Tools.*